About Deformer

 Mechanism of reduction by linear interpolation

-If you try to rotate the ArtMesh or warp deformer significantly, the interpolation will have a shrunken shape as shown in the image above.
+If you try to rotate the ArtMesh or warp deformer significantly, the interpolation will create a shrunken shape as shown in the image above.

 This is because each vertex goes through a contracted form once to move along the shortest route connected by a straight line.